lmfit/uncertainties/doc/user_guide.rst

 automatically wrapped so as to also work with arguments that contain uncertainties.

-It is thus possible to have a function :func:`f` that returns a single float, and to automatically generalize it so that it also works with numbers with uncertainties:
+It is thus possible to take a function :func:`f` *that returns a single float*, and to automatically generalize it so that it also works with numbers with uncertainties:

   >>> wrapped_f = uncertainties.wrap(f)

-The new function :func:`wrapped_f` accepts numbers with uncertainties as arguments wherever a Python float was used for :func:`f`.
+The new function :func:`wrapped_f` *accepts numbers with uncertainties* as arguments *wherever a Python float is used* for :func:`f`.
 :func:`wrapped_f` returns the same values as :func:`f`, but with uncertainties.

-With a simple wrapping call like above, uncertainties in the function result are automatically calculated numerically. **Analytical uncertainty calculations can be performed** if derivatives are provided to :func:`wrap` (for details, see the documentation string of :func:`wrap` with the ``pydoc`` command, or :func:`help`).
+With a simple wrapping call like above, uncertainties in the function result are automatically calculated numerically. **Analytical uncertainty calculations can be performed** if derivatives are provided to :func:`wrap`.

+More details are available in the documentation string of :func:`wrap` (accessible through the ``pydoc`` command, or Python's :func:`help` shell function).

 Miscellaneous utilities
 =======================